alan-mushi/opencpn-low-energy/README.md

 # opencpn-low-energy

-This repository is used to host content (pictures and diagrams) used for the wiki.
+This repository is used to host content (pictures, diagrams and files for included in the distribution) used for the wiki.

 So please, visit the [wiki](https://github.com/alan-mushi/opencpn-low-energy/wiki).